J0HNN7G/apriltag-cube/README.md

 # april-tag-cube
-Create OBJ, MTL and GLB files for generating April Tag Cubes
+Generate OBJ, MTL and GLB files for AprilTag Cubes